Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 #1: Your skincare routine is not helping your skin

 One reason that your foundation looks dry and flaky is that you are not taking care of your skin probably.

 Before we dive into a few great products for your skin type, you first have to figure out what your skin type is!

-How to quickly identify your skin type?
+How to identify your skin type?

 When you hold the sheet up to the light, if there is little to no oil visible on the sheet, you probably have dry skin.

 Now that you know your skin type let’s look at a couple of must-have products designed specifically for you.

 Skincare products for dry skin

 Whether you choose Neutrogena or not, having a hydro-boosting product in your skincare routine will do wonders for your face! (check it here)

 - CeraVe Hydrating Facial Cleanser: This face wash has been rated the best overall face wash for dry skin by several beauty experts,

 For Dry skin, I would also add a Face Oil like this one by Ordinary as an essential to create a barrier on your skin that locks all the moisture you apply and helps rehydrates the skin over time.

 Skincare products for oily skin

 No matter what product you choose, make sure you are picking one that is oil-free so that you aren’t adding more oil to your skin! (check it here)

 - Bioderma Sebium Foaming Gel Pump for combination to oily skin: This face wash is so great!
 Because it is light, doesn’t dry your skin, and limits the sebum secretion!

 Remember that sometimes oily skin can be super dehydrated skin, and that’s why your skin is producing an excess of oil.

 #2 You are not exfoliating your skin

 There are so many reasons why exfoliating your skin is so important,

 The smoother that your skin is, the nicer that your makeup is going to look because it can adhere better to your skin!

 How to exfoliate your skin properly

-For combination to oily skin the salicylic Acid by Paula’s Choice is the best option!
+- For combination to oily skin the salicylic Acid by Paula’s Choice is the best option!

-For Normal to dry skin the amazing The Ordinary Lactic Acid 5% is the best option!
+- For Normal to dry skin the amazing The Ordinary Lactic Acid 5% is the best option!

-Check this amazing guide from two dermatologists!
+Check this amazing guide below from two dermatologists!

 #3 You didn’t prep your skin

 If you have been doing all of these things and your foundation still doesn’t look flawless,

 It creates a smooth barrier between your skin and the makeup products that will blend all the products perfectly.

 - For dry skin, using a hydrating primer like this one will ensure that your face is hydrated and healthy before applying that foundation.

-Finally, for combination skin, or if you have big pores, this primer here is perfect for beautiful skin!
+- Finally, for combination skin, or if you have big pores, this primer here is perfect for beautiful skin!